iTwin/itwinjs-core/docs/learning/backend/CodeService.md

 ## CodeService API

-The [CodeService]($backend) interface in iTwin.js provides an api to integrate the Code system for elements in an iModel, with a `CodeService` that can:
+The `CodeService.\1` interface in iTwin.js provides an api to integrate the Code system for elements in an iModel, with a `CodeService` that can:

 - be queried to find the properties of existing codes
 - reserve one or more codes*